techiew/FTP-Server/README.md

 Based on [pyftpdlib](https://github.com/giampaolo/pyftpdlib).

-To download the required packages, create a virtual environment and run:
+To download the required packages, first create and activate a virtual environment and then run this command:

 ```pip install -r requirements.txt```